-Curiously though, one study showed that those adhering to a fat fast led to double the weight loss compared to those using a total fast throughout which they lost more muscle mass and minimal body fat.
+Curiously though, one study showed that those on a fat fast led to double the weight loss compared to those using a total fast.
+Those on a total fast lost more muscle mass and minimal body fat.

 While the results were compelling, the study was done on chronically obese subjects who reportedly had exceptionally high energy expenditure.

 Protein-sparing nature of low-carb diets

 An excerpt from a 2006 meta-analysis published in Nutrition & Metabolism on the protein-sparing nature of very-low-carb diets notes:

 “Young et al. compared three diets containing the same amounts of calories (1,800 kcal/day) and protein (115 g/day) but differing in carbohydrate content.
 After nine weeks on the 30-g, 60-g and 104-g carbohydrate diets, weight loss was 16.2, 12.8 and 11.9 kg and fat accounted for 95, 84, and 75% of the weight loss, respectively.

 Importantly, underwater weighing was used to determine body composition.
 Although these results should be interpreted cautiously given the low number of subjects, this study strongly suggests that a very-low-carb diet promotes fat loss while preserving muscle mass, supporting the notion that ‘a calorie is not a calorie’“.

 Keep in mind that prolonged calorie restriction combined with inadequate protein intake can lead to nutrient deficiencies, significant muscle mass loss, and decreased basal metabolic rate (BMR).
 This is why you shouldn’t do the fat fast for more than five days at a time.

 It’s also key to note that no contemporary studies seem to take fat-adaptation (ketosis) into consideration.